-- 7.1 The Head of Student Support has overall responsibility for the implementation of this policy and the management of Student Support Funds - 7.2 The Head of Student Support is responsible for the approval of FE Discretionary Funds and HE Discretionary Funds. - 7.3 The staff administering Student Support Funds are responsible for ensuring up-to-date local policies and SFC/SAAS guidance is followed. - 7.4 The Bursary Officer is responsible for ensuring that all enrolled students receiving EMA support have a signed Learning Agreement.
+- 7.1 The [Role name] has overall responsibility for the implementation of this policy and the management of Student Support Funds. - 7.2 The [Role name] is responsible for the approval of FE Discretionary Funds and HE Discretionary Funds. - 7.3 The staff administering Student Support Funds are responsible for ensuring up-to-date local policies and SFC/SAAS guidance is followed. - 7.4 The [Role name] is responsible for ensuring that all enrolled students receiving EMA support have a signed Learning Agreement. - 7.5 The [Role name] is responsible for ensuring that student attendance information is passed to the [relevant team] to satisfy the conditions of the relevant Student Support Fund award. - 7.6 Students are responsible for informing the College of changes to their circumstances, including voluntary withdrawal from a course.

-- 7.5 All Lecturers are responsible for ensuring that student attendance information is passed to the SITS office for recording on the Institute SITS system to satisfy the conditions of the Bursary or EMA award. - 7.6 Students are responsible for informing the Institute of changes to their circumstances, including voluntary withdrawal from a course. - 8.
-Related Policies, Procedures, Guidelines and Other Resources - 8.1 This policy should be read in conjunction with SFC and SAAS policies and guidance.
-Links are provided above in Section 3. - 8.2 Student Support Funds Procedures. - 8.3 Further Education Fee Waiver Policy. - 8.4 Scottish Funding Council (SFC) website - 8.5 Student Awards Agency Scotland (SAAS) website
+8. Related Policies, Procedures, Guidelines and Other Resources

+- 8.1 This policy should be read in conjunction with SFC and SAAS policies and guidance.
+Links are provided above in Section 3. - 8.2 Student Support Funds Procedures. - 8.3 Student Support Funds Attendance and Engagement Appendix - 8.4 Further Education Fee Waiver Policy. - 8.5 University of the Highlands and Islands Hardship Group Guidance - 8.6 University of the Highlands and Islands Funding webpage - 8.7 Scottish Funding Council (SFC) website - 8.7 Student Awards Agency Scotland (SAAS) website